 At 11 – 12.3 km return (depending on the car park you leave from), and with an elevation gain of approximately 650m, this track has a number of exciting features including suspension bridges, cliff-hugging pathways and rock scrambles.
 Along the way, you’ll enjoy views of the native rainforest, waterfalls and of course, the glacier.

 Expect to take approximately 5.5 hours to complete this exciting walk.

 6. Visit the West Coast Wildlife Centre

-Visiting the West Coast Wildlife Centre is without a doubt one of the best things to do in Franz Josef, particularly if you love animals as much as we do!
+Visiting the West Coast Wildlife Centre is undoubtedly one of the best things to do in Franz Josef, particularly if you love animals as much as we do!

 They also have the highly endangered tuatara available for viewing.

-We love that the West Coast Wildlife Centre bring together nature, conservation and wildlife in such a meaningful, ethical manner.
+We love that the West Coast Wildlife Centre brings together nature, conservation and wildlife in such a meaningful, ethical manner.